rricharz/Tek4010/README.md

 **Reporting problems**

-As this software is still under development, there will be problems.
-I just do not have enough programs doing graphics to properly test the program.
+As this software is still in beta test, there will be problems.
+I just do not have enough programs doing graphics to properly test all possible aspects.

 If everything works properly for you, but your graphics application produces garbage on the tek4010 emulator, you could send me your data as follows: On a historical Unix system, type